Ancell Professor of Physics, Emeritus

-He is a fellow of the American Academy of Arts and Sciences, National Academy of Sciences; an honorary foreign member of the Torino Academy of Science.
+He is a fellow of the American Academy of Arts and Sciences, National Academy of Sciences, a Foreign Member of The Royal Society and an honorary foreign member of the Torino Academy of Science.
 He is a recipient of the Einstein Medal and the Dannie Heineman Prize in Mathematical Physics.

 “Acausality of Massive Gravity,” by S. Deser and A. Waldron, Phys Rev Lett 110, 11101 (2013).

 “No consistent bimetric Gravity?” by S. Deser, M. Sandora, and A. Waldron.

 “Partial Masslessness and Conformal Gravity,” by S. Deser, E. Joung and A. Waldron, J Phys A46, 2314019, (2013).